Dreams of the Deep

 “Mine.
 Not the standard.
 My standard is adjusted for this population.
 I built it from fifteen years of measuring these people.
 The standard protocol’s cardiovascular baseline for a nine-year-old third-gen is based on data from stations with full biotech support, regular modification maintenance, controlled environments.
 Those populations aren’t this one.
 This one has been self-maintaining for two and a half generations with my resources, which.”
 She stopped.
 Started again.
 “Which were limited before I lost the lab.”

 The bio lab.
 In the forward ring.
-The section that had been open to vacuum for three days.
+Open to vacuum since yesterday.

 “What did you have in there?”